AidenDurrant/abdn-hpc/maxwell/readme.md

 `scontrol show partition gpu` - Show gpu partition details `chkquota` - Show hard drive allocation used and free space

-To run a job (run your program) on Macleod you must submit a script to the SLURM scheduler.
+To run a job (run your program) on Maxwell you must submit a script to the SLURM scheduler.
 The SLURM script must contain 3 things:
 1. Define the resource requirements for the job
 2. Activate the environment we created earlier
 3. Specify the script we wish to run